theobald-software/helpcenter.theobald-software.github.io/includes/sap-connection/xu-bc-connect-to-sap.md

 - Connection to a message server (Load Balancing)
 - Connect to a single application server or public or private cloud instance via RFC over WebSocket.

+!!! note
+	For information on how to extract data from the SAP Public Cloud, see [Knowledge Base Article: Access Data in the SAP Public Cloud](../../knowledge-base/access-data-in-the-sap-public-cloud.md).

 **Supported Authentication Methods**

 - Plain login using SAP username and password (system or dialogue user)